-@InternedDistinct indicates a type such that each value is not equals () to any other Java value.
+@InternedDistinct indicates a type such that each value is not equals() to any other Java value.
+This is a stronger (more restrictive) property than @Interned, but is a weaker property than writing @Interned on a class declaration.
 For details, see Section 6.3.3.